Urology Fellowship Training

 Exemptions: Attending physicians (excluding CHOP physicians in the Care Network), psychologists, principal investigators and/or Penn-based faculty are exempt from this process to better align with our colleagues at the University of Pennsylvania Perelman School of Medicine.

 The focus of the first year of fellowship is clinical training.
 Our robust surgical program offers a fast-paced, high-volume experience in a tertiary care medical center.
 The diversity of surgical expertise of our faculty offers the fellow opportunities to train in open, laparoscopic, robotic and endoscopic procedures.
-Our Year-1 fellow typically completes 750-1,000 operations during the clinical training year.
+Our Year-1 fellow typically completes over 1,000 operations during the clinical training year.
 In addition to the hands-on surgical training described below, fellows will also receive lab-based surgical training through our STACK program.

 Areas of training